Understanding Manitoba business tax obligations

 Tobacco Tax:

-This tax is applied to the sale of cigarettes and other tobacco products.
+The Tobacco Tax is applied to the sale of cigarettes and other tobacco products, such as cigars and raw leaf tobacco.

 Fuel Tax: